Renewable resources: plants and animals, trees, oxygen/clean air, land/soil, fish, biospheres and living things.

 The distribution between products is uneven, with only petroleum exports to Europe, and a dominance of imports of technology products into Libya.
 A consequence of the international embargo of Libya has been improved trade relations with other countries like China.

-olives and dates.
+Agriculture represents about 5% of the total GNP, and is mainly producing for the domestic market, but as much as 15-20% of the population are engaged in this sector.
+Output includes wheat, barley, olives and dates.
 Of livestock, sheep is dominating, counting about 5,6 million.
 Libya has 1,3 million goats, 140,000 cattle, 160,000 camels and 60 million poultry.
 The most important region for agriculture in Libya is in Tripolitania, but with the construction of the Great Manmade River, eastern provinces are projected to have increased agricultural output in the years to come.

 Fishing is of relatively little importance, and is no bigger than 33,7 tons in 1996, including tuna and sardines.
 Sponges are also of some importance.